deepbeepmeep/Cosmos1GP/README.md

 ```

 Try to use prompts that are a few hundreds characters long as short prompts do not seem to produce great videos.
 You may get some assistance from a large language model.
 It is also unclear yet if rendering resolutions other than 1280x720 can give good results.

+Thanks to a highly optimized offloading optimizations provided by the mmgp module, the size of the model (7B or 14B) you chose will have little impact on the VRAM requirements.

+However, as general rule of thumb, 7B models take two times less time than 14B models and quantized models are 15% faster.
+Sample generation times on a RTX 4090 for 5s 25 steps 1280x720 with sage attention buy no Pytorch compile:
+- 14B non quantized: 23 minutes
+- 14B quantized: 20 minutes
+- 7B non quantized: 12 minutes
+- 7B quantized: 10 minutes

 Please note that currently only the *xformers* attention works with the Video2World model, although it is not clear if it follows properly the prompt.
 It is why I recommend to use the Transformer Engine if you can.